Traits

 Examples

 Let's say we have NFTs that we want to list on an exchange.
-Usually, every exchange has its own requirements for the data provided for an assets.
+Usually, every exchange has its own requirements for the data provided for the listed NFTs.
 To easily automate this process, parties can do the following:

-Exchange defines a trait with all of the required data;
+Exchange defines a trait with all of the required data: text description, visuals etc;

 Creator of the NFT Collection adds this trait to the metadata of all NFTs from the collection;